nclue043/MLOG-GUIDE/README.md

 8 Sensor: {dead} = (@dead) in (@unit)         │
 9 Jump -> 7: (dead) [not] (true) ─────────────┘
 ```
 Be careful here, most of the time it's irrelevant, but code like this often has race conditions, specifically TOC/TOU.
 Basically, if lines 3-5 run, the processor finishes for this tick, and another processor takes that same unit, then the next tick, our processor will just continue with line 6 anyways.
 This is what that wait is for; The details aren't important but it accumulates enough instruction burst to guarantee that lines 3-6 will run in the same tick.
 The equation for this is `i/ips` where `i` is the number of instructions and `ips` is the instructions per second of your processor.
-This burst is maxed out at `5*ipt` insructions, where ipt is `ips/60`.
+This burst is maxed out at `5*ipt` instructions, where ipt is `ips/60`.

 ## Other
 And... that's it!
 This is just the start, there's so much more you can do.
 Go out there and use your hopefully newfound knowledge!
 Reading through a guide can only get you so far after all.